pyxu-org/pyxu/doc/fair/dev_notes.rst

 API Rules
 ---------

-To implement novel operators or algorithms, the user should subclass one of the abstract classes in Pyxu's class hierarchy.
-Doing so requires defining the fundamental methods attached to the chosen subclass (e.g.
+To implement novel operators or algorithms, users must subclass an abstract base class from Pyxu's :py:class:`~pyxu.abc.operator.Operator` hierarchy.
+Doing so requires defining the fundamental methods attached to the subclass (e.g. :py:meth:`~pyxu.abc.operator.Map.apply`, :py:meth:`~pyxu.abc.operator.DiffFunc.grad`, :py:meth:`~pyxu.abc.operator.ProxFunc.prox`, :py:meth:`~pyxu.abc.operator.LinOp.adjoint`, ...).
-:py:meth:`~pyxu.abc.operator.Map.apply`, :py:meth:`~pyxu.abc.operator.DiffFunc.grad`,
-:py:meth:`~pyxu.abc.operator.ProxFunc.prox` or :py:meth:`~pyxu.abc.operator.LinOp.adjoint`...).
 When marked as such in the documentation, such a user-defined method should abide by the following set of rules:

 - It must handle properly the case where the input array is a 1-D or N-D array.
 In the latter case, the  first N-1 dimensions of the input array should be considered as stacking dimensions, i.e. the method is applied along the last axis.

 - In the case of N-D inputs, the output should have the same number of dimensions as the input.

-- It should be decorated with  :py:func:`~pyxu.runtime.enforce_precision`, which (together with the context manager :py:class:`~pyxu.runtime.Precision`) controls the numerical precision (e.g.  *half*, *single*, *double*, *quad*) of the inputs/outputs.
-If possible, the computation performed by the method itself should also be carried out at the user-specified precision, accessible via the function :py:func:`~pyxu.runtime.getPrecision`.
-If preserving the precision is not possible, a warning should be raised.
+- It should be decorated with :py:func:`~pyxu.runtime.enforce_precision`.
+Together with the :py:class:`~pyxu.runtime.Precision` context manager, the former controls the numerical precision (e.g. *single*, *double*) of the inputs/outputs.
+If possible, the computation performed by the method itself should also be carried out at the user-specified precision, accessible via :py:func:`~pyxu.runtime.getPrecision`.

-- Whenever possible, it should be compatible with the array modules supported by Pyxu (use :py:func:`~pyxu.info.deps.supported_array_modules` for an up-to-date list).
-This can be achieved via the function :py:func:`~pyxu.util.array_module.get_array_module` which allows to write `module-agnostic
+- Whenever possible, it should be compatible with the array modules supported by Pyxu.
+(Use :py:func:`~pyxu.info.deps.supported_array_modules` for an up-to-date list).
+  :py:func:`~pyxu.util.array_module.get_array_module` can be used to write `module-agnostic
   <https://docs.cupy.dev/en/stable/user_guide/basic.html#how-to-write-cpu-gpu-agnostic-code>`_ code easily.